Zero-Based Budgeting: How it WorksPublished on June 3, 2022 by Daniel Azzoli

 Zero-based budgeting – which is also sometimes called a zero-sum budget – is a framework that forces you to account for every single dollar you have coming in, and how exactly you spend it.
-It also forces you to use all of your income so that, in essence, if you subtract your expenses from your income, it’ll equal zero.
+It also forces you to use all of your income so that, in essence, if you subtract the amount of your income from all the ways you have allocated your funds, it’ll equal zero.

 At first glance, this may seem counterintuitive for someone who’s trying to save money, not spend it.
 But there are some important distinctions to spending your money in the way that zero-based budgeting dictates that you do.

 First off, implementing this budgeting technique doesn’t mean that you’re free to go spend your money on whatever you want.
-Instead, it forces you to assign a specific intention or purpose to every dollar you spend, and this purpose has to somehow help you achieve your financial goals or improve your financial standing.
+Instead, it forces you to assign a specific intention or purpose to every dollar you spend, and this purpose is meant to help you achieve your financial goals or improve your financial standing.